anmolUG/1P_qr/README.md

 ```

 ### Step 2: Prepare Test Images
-1. Download the dataset from the provided link
+1. Download the dataset
-2. Extract the test images (50 images)
+2. Extract the test images
 3. Place all test images in the `data/test_images/` directory

 Supported image formats: